latham91/latham91/README.md

 - 👀 I’m interested in building Web Apps.
 - 🌱 I’m currently learning more about Full-stack Development.
 - 💞️ I’m looking to collaborate on any projects that will improve my skillset.
+- 🍄 Self taught developer with nearly 2 years experience building modern web apps.
-- 📫 How to reach me: latham91@icloud.com
+- 📫 How to reach me: latham91@icloud.com.

 - 🚀 Open to work